21-Page Orthodontics Template Customisation in 43 Days — White-Label for a US Marketing Agency

 The ask was operational.
 Take the Figma as the source of truth.
 Customise the template to match it page by page, breakpoint by breakpoint.
 Raise QA findings back to the agency in the shared workspace; don’t close them without agency sign-off.

 What the agency needed to guard against was a dev shop that would treat an orthodontic template customisation as a bulk-fill exercise.
 An orthodontics site with 11 distinct service and treatment pages — each describing a different procedure, each with its own Figma frame — cannot afford to look like a copy-paste job.
 When the same icon set repeats across every service page and the same colour palette fades into monotony, the practice loses the visual credibility that the agency’s design was built to establish.
-That is the discipline the agency hired for, and it is what the 51-round QA loop on this project was built to verify.
+That is what the agency hired for, and it is what the 51-round QA loop on this project was built to verify.

 Risk context.
 A compact orthodontic site built on a shared dental template faces a visual-homogenisation risk that a larger general-dental site does not: when identical icons and default colour sets repeat across 11 service and treatment pages, the practice looks templated rather than customised.
 The Figma for this engagement specified per-page icon variation — distinct icon sets and tri-colour combinations for each service — which means the QA loop had to verify visual differentiation at the component level, not just layout accuracy.
 A dev team that skips this step ships a site that reads as interchangeable with every other practice on the same template, which is the opposite of what the agency’s design investment was meant to achieve.
-A further limitation was content readiness: several service pages had to launch with non-clickable placeholder button states because the agency’s final copy and booking integration were not yet ready — a scope constraint tracked through BugHerd that was resolved over two subsequent QA rounds.
+A further limitation was content readiness: several service pages had to launch with non-clickable placeholder button states because the agency’s final copy and booking integration were not yet ready — a scope constraint tracked through BugHerd that we resolved over two subsequent QA rounds.

 How We Did It